antoniikubiak/B.A.S.E.D./README.md

 Support for a rich mathematical grammar including:
 - Standard arithmetic (+,−,∗,/) and exponentiation.
 - Elementary functions: sin, cos, log, exp.
-- Finite sum and product notation: Converting `\sum{n; start; end​; expr}` into either optimized loops or collapsed algebraic constants.
+- Finite sum and product notation: Converting `\sum{n; start; end; expr}` into either optimized loops or collapsed algebraic constants.
 - Ability to define piecewise functions: `if-else` syntax may enable the user to define expressions differently based on various inputs.
 - Recursive functions definition: with the use of `if-else` syntax
 - Basic number types handling.